 Read this post to understand the facts of teenage periods and how to deal with them.

 When Do Most Girls Get Their Period?

 Menarche or the first menstruation usually happens around the age of 12 years for most girls.
 However, there is no fixed age for menarche.
-It is considered normal for a girl to have menarche between the ages of ten and 15 years (1).
+It is considered normal for a girl to have menarche between the ages of nine and 15 years (1).
 Hormonal changes can vary in each girl, so the age of menarche can be different (2).
 98% of girls have menarche by the age of 15.

 The following signs may indicate that the girl may begin her menstruation soon.

 - Menarche may occur about two years after the beginning of the breast development

 - Vaginal discharge may begin six months or a year before the first period

 If the first period is delayed beyond 15 years of age or alternatively it occurs before nine years of age, known as precocious puberty, it requires medical attention.

 What Causes A Period?